QTH1225/QTH1225.github.io/index.md

 - New concrete materials (FRP, TRC, UHPC, etc.)
 - Applied Machine Learning

 My current research focuses on durability of reinforced concrete in coastal area and reinforcement measures.
-I am interested in the application of  **New Building Materials**(such as FRP, UHPC) and **Intelligent Algorithm** (such as machine learning, neural networks) in concrete structures.
+I am interested in the application of  **New Building Materials**(such as FRP, UHPC) and **Intelligent Algorithm** (such as machine learning and neural networks) in concrete structures.
 In short, the new green building materials have a positive impact on everyone's life.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ---